- Bullet Summary

 - Keep your commitments.

-So simple and yet so life changing in giving you a strong reputation.
+So simple and yet so life-changing to help establish a strong reputation.

 On the other hand, if you want to remain in the limbo of the nobodies, miss deadlines, be sloppy and don’t keep your word.